 CoaguChek® and CoaguChek® Patient Services is a service of Roche Diagnostics.
 Roche Diagnostics manufactures and sells a broad spectrum of diagnostic equipment and supplies, including the CoaguChek® XS device for INR self-testing.
 To learn more about this company’s INR self-testing devices and patient home-testing services, you can begin by reading the information that appears on their CoaguChek® Patient Services website here.

-mdINR is a Lincare company, and an IDTF that provides equipment and services for clinicians and patients who perform INR POC or at-home testing.
+mdINR is a Lincare company, and an IDTF that provides equipment and services for patients who perform INR at-home self-testing.
 You can learn more about their services by reviewing the frequently asked questions posted to their website here.